microscaler/github-gpt-issues/STACK_OF_TASKS.md

 Before tackling the tasks below, the ChatGPT code-generation agent should adhere to these principles:

 - **Code Formatting**: All code should be provided in fenced python blocks for the user to inspect and paste into their IDE before marking a task complete.
+- **Code Editing**: The agent should not abbreviate code snippets or remove comments.
+The user should be able to see the full context of changes made.
 - **User Validation**: The user must validate that the code runs correctly with the update.
 - **Dependency Management**: `requirements.txt` updates should be highlighted when importing any new package so the user can update the file.
 - **Test Coverage**: Ensure the script is covered by unit tests at ≥80%.
 Use `pytest` and `pytest-cov`, integrate coverage checks in CI.
 - **Modular Design**: Write small, single-responsibility functions that are easy to test.
 - **Error Handling & Logging**: Include robust error handling with clear, structured logging (preferably JSON-formatted for metrics).
 - **Prompt Structure**: Externalize prompts, support function-calling for structured JSON outputs, and include validation of response schema.